lgmorand/training-aks-lab2/_entries/04-02 loadtesting.md

 {% collapsible %}

+Look at the documentation on the GitHub page

-The following command:
+The second command:

-- creates a pod (because restart=Never, else it would be a deployment)
+- creates a single pod (because of restart=Never, without it, it would create a deployment)
-- using the image peterevans/vegeta
+- using the image *peterevans/vegeta*
-- and pass it a starting command which:
+- and pass a starting command which:
-  - uses the /tic endpoint
+  - uses the /tic endpoint (see source code of helloworld app)
   - from the IP of your pod
   - start loadtesting during 60 seconds
   - with 1000 requests per second